Japan Unified Local Election Campaigning Kicks Off

 Key election issues include ways to support child-rearing households and deal with the country's falling population, as well as the revitalization of local economies battered by the fallout from the COVID-19 crisis.

-As of noon (3 a.m.
-GMT), a total of 32 people, including seven women, had filed candidacies in the governor races in the prefectures of Hokkaido, Kanagawa, Fukui, Osaka, Nara, Tottori, Shimane, Tokushima and Oita.
+A total of 33 people, including seven women, filed candidacies by the 5 p.m.
+(8 a.m.
+GMT) deadline in the governor races in the prefectures of Hokkaido, Kanagawa, Fukui, Osaka, Nara, Tottori, Shimane, Tokushima and Oita.

 The conservative forces are divided in Nara, with a former internal affairs ministry official supported by the Liberal Democratic Party's prefectural chapter and a former mayor of the Nara city of Ikoma fielded by Nippon Ishin no Kai (Japan Innovation Party) vying with the incumbent backed by some LDP members of the prefectural assembly.